faizanxmd/Dispatch/README.md

 This repository reflects the shared hackathon project build.
 MADE BY:
-FAIZAN
+FAIZAN,
-SANNIDHI R DEVADIGA
+SANNIDHI R DEVADIGA ,
-SAMYAK SHANKAR
+SAMYAK SHANKAR,
 RANJITH
 ## What It Does